kappu7571/Medicare-Helth-Management-Project/README.md

 # API End Point
 API endpoints are available for interacting with the application:

 GET /medications/: Get a list of all medications.

 GET /reminders/: Get a list of all reminders.

-POST /medications/create/: Create a new medication.
+POST /medications/create/: Create a new medication
+.
 POST /reminders/create/: Create a new reminder.

 DELETE /medications/delete/<medication_id>/: Delete a medication.

 DELETE /reminders/delete/<reminder_id>/: Delete a reminder.

 GET /activities/: Get a list of all activities.

 POST /activities/log/: Log a new activity.

 DELETE /activities/delete/<log_id>/: Delete an activity log.

 # Credits